Skip to content

 You can opt for single-trip insurance if you’re only likely to make one trip in a year.

-If you’re going on a cruise, you may find cruise insurance better suited to your needs, as these policies can cover missed port stops or cabin confinement.
+If you’re going on a cruise, you may find cruise insurance better suited to your needs.
+Cruise insurance policies can cover missed port stops or cabin confinement.

 Long-stay trip insurance (also known as backpacker insurance) might be better suited to a traveller away for long periods and visiting several countries.